Torchwood: Children of Earth: Locations

 Filming for the series started in Cardiff in August 2008, with a week's filming taking place in London.
 Additional filming took place in the Maindee area of Newport for the pub scene, and on the set of BBC's Casualty in Bristol, which doubled as the fictional St. Helen's Hospital in Cardiff.
 The set for Floor 13 was the largest ever built at Upper Boat Studios.
-However, many of the scenes set in the corridors of the same building (supposedly Thames House in London) were shot in the corridors of the Guildhall, Swansea.
+However, many of the scenes set in the corridors of the same building, doubling for Thames House in London, were shot in the corridors of the Guildhall, Swansea.